dam90/tpoint/README.md

 ### Telescope Automation

-The "Survey" routine will build the suruvey as desribed above, and then automate the slew, integrate, save process for each pointin the survey.
-Currently it will run to completion, with no logging of progress.
-In the future, the survey session will have an associated file which logs progress and will allow resuming a cancelled session using the same grid points and session key.
+The "Survey" routine will build the survey as desribed above, and then automate the slew, integrate, save process for each point in the survey.
+Currently it will run to completion, with no logging.
+In the future, the survey session will have an associated file which logs progress and allows resuming a cancelled session using the same grid points and session key.
 Below is an example of the output as the survey runs:

 ```
 -------------------------------------